 The TRW Corporation, once a major employer in the City of Lyndhurst, was purchased by Northrop Grumman in late 2002.
 Upon the exit of TRW and in an effort to stabilize the City's economy, First Interstate Properties, Ltd. developed Legacy Village, a \$160 million, 610,000 square foot lifestyle center located on approximately 67 acres of the former TRW world headquarters site in the southwest portion of the City.
-Legacy Village has attracted a number of high-end lifestyle tenants, both retail and office, numbering more than 35 shops and 11 restaurants and employs over 1,000 people (full and part-time).
+Legacy Village has attracted a number of high-end lifestyle tenants, both retail and office, numbering more than 38 shops and 11 restaurants and employs over 800 people (full and part-time).
 The lifestyle center combines upscale dining, shopping, family entertainment, live music and special events.

-Also in 2002, the TRW Corporation announced a gift of the company's former headquarters building and 68-acre site in Lyndhurst to The Cleveland Clinic Foundation (CCF) for use as business, finance and operations offices.
+Also in 2002, the TRW Corporation announced a gift of the company's former headquarters building and 68-acre site in Lyndhurst to The Cleveland Clinic Foundation (Clinic) for use as business, finance and operations offices.
 The Clinic began occupancy of the facility in late 2003, with approximately 250 employees located in Lyndhurst.
-Today the Clinic employs more than 550 professional employees.
-The Lyndhurst Campus is home to the Center for Integrated Medicine.
-The Specialty Center offers wellness programs that advocate healthy living with focus on nutrition and stress management in a relaxed environment.
-The approach integrates lifestyle with medicine.
-The Clinic resides in a 440,000 square foot facility with an additional 300,000 square feet of indoor parking.
+Today the Clinic employs fewer than 20 professional employees.
+The Lyndhurst Campus once was home to the Center for Integrated Medicine.
+That Center has been relocated to another Clinic owned site nearby.
+The Clinic has been marketing the 440,000 square foot facility with an additional 300,000 square feet of indoor parking since 2019 and was interrupted by the pandemic.
 The acreage of the entire facility is divided into 5 parcels spread over 99 acres.
+To date, no sale has been reported.
+However, late into 2023 the Clinic submitted application for a demolition permit of the entire facility in order to better market the land for future opportunities.

-The footprint of Legacy Village combined with the presence of the Cleveland Clinic provide for an exclusive planned development that continues to take shape.
-In order to facilitate the continued viable presence of the development the City enacted legislation in 2014 declaring the improvement of certain parcels of real property to be a public purpose and exempt from taxation.
+The footprint of Legacy Village combined with the presence of the 99 acres of available land that the Clinic has currently placed on the open market affords for premium location and exclusive development.
+In order to facilitate the continued viable presence of development the City enacted legislation in 2014 declaring the improvement of certain parcels of real property to be a public purpose and exempt from taxation.
 The legislation further authorized the creation of a tax incremental financing (TIF) district for that purpose.
 Additional legislation authorized a bond purchase agreement amongst the City and the Cleveland-Cuyahoga County Port Authority for the sale of \$13.63 million dollars in Special Revenues/Non-Tax Revenue Bonds to finance a public improvement.
 As a result construction began of a 355 space public parking garage in 2015 in coordination with the building of a new 135 room Hyatt Place Hotel developed by Legacy Village Hotel Land LLC.
 The opening of the Hyatt Place Hotel took place in June 2016.
-It is expected that the introduction of the tax incentive plan will encourage future expansion within the adjoining Clinic property.
-Further expectations are that the Lyndhurst site will continue to pilot wellness programs for the Cleveland Clinic with continued research that will promote prevention through behavioral modification.
+It is expected that the introduction of the tax incentive plan will encourage future expansion or development within the adjoining Clinic property.
+Further expectations are that the Lyndhurst site will continue to pilot innovative and progressive future development.